jonnor/embeddedml/emlearn/roadmap.md

 - Mel-spectrogram.
 Using SignalWindower?
 Or dedicated code
 - Maybe also MFCC/DCT
 - Sound Event Embedding vectors.
-Using pretrained convolutional
+Using pretrained CNN.
+On AudioSet strong?
+CRNN pretrainer.

 Models